streamingfast/substreams/docs/developers-guide/sink-targets/custom-sink-js.md

 }
 ```

-3. Use the `createConnectTransport` to define the networking details of the connection (Substreams endpoint and authentication token).
+3. Use the `createConnectTransport` to define the networking details of the connection (Substreams endpoint and authentication token):

 ```javascript
 const main = async () => {